Dr. Patty Castelli

 - Member, Academy of Management

-Castelli, P.A.
-(2015).
-Reflective Leadership: A Framework for Improving Organizational Performance.
-Journal of Management Development: Expected publication date Fall 2015.
+Castelli, P.A. (in Press).
+Reflective Leadership Review: A Framework for Improving Organizational Performance.
+Journal of Management Development.

 Castelli, P. A., Marx, T. G., & Egleston, D. O. (2014).
 Cultural adaptation mediates the relationship between reflective leadership and organizational performance for multinational organizations.
 Journal of Scholastic Inquiry: Business, 2, 57-70.